Israel says 6,000 bombs dropped on Gaza as war with Hamas nears a week

 Here is a recap of the latest developments:

-Gazans rendered homeless by bombing
+Gaza residents rendered homeless by bombing

 The United Nations humanitarian office said Israeli bombardment of Gaza has levelled more than 1,000 homes since Saturday while another 560 housing units have been severely damaged and rendered uninhabitable.